dicksontan/Brat_annotation_tool/README.md

 Go back into your browser UI and view the annotations.

-In the UI, go options, login with user: brat, pass: brat to make changes to annotations.
+In the brat braowser UI, login with user: brat, pass: brat, to make changes to annotations.

 ---